Compiling and Running your First Enclave¶

 Setting up your machine¶

 Firstly, you need a Linux environment to build and execute enclaves, including for native testing.
 This is because enclaves are Linux shared libraries with special extensions.
 If you are not using Linux you will need to install Docker.
 On Windows and macOS, Conclave uses Docker to build the enclave in a Linux environment.
 Instructions are provided below to show you how to use Docker on Windows and macOS to run your entire application in "simulation mode".
-Alternatively, for day to day development the mock API is plenty sufficient and allows you to debug into enclave calls as well.
+Alternatively, for day to day development building an enclave in mock mode is plenty sufficient and allows you to debug into enclave calls as well.
 Compiling a real enclave is only needed for integration testing against the embedded JVM, or real deployment.